borksson/borksson/README.md

 - 👋 Hi, I’m Maxwell Smith!
 I am a student at BYU majoring in computer science.
-- 👀 I’m interested in softwear develpoment, web development, buisness, and the Spanish language.
+- 👀 I’m interested in software development, web development, business, and the Spanish language.
-- 🌱 I’m currently learning how to develop applications in Linux systems.
+- 🌱 I’m currently learning how to develop applications in Linux systems, work with web API's, and run AWS servers.
 - 💞️ I’m looking to collaborate on anything!
 I want to learn.
-- 📫 How to reach me: send me a DM on twitter at @BORKSSON
+- 📫 How to reach me: email me at elcapitan.borkson@gmail.com or send me a DM on twitter at @BORKSSON